 NOTE 3a: The target MN and other potential target MNs may trigger the SN Addition Preparation procedure to the same (target) SN.

+NOTE 3a1: In case of CHO with candidate SCG(s), the candidate MN provides the maximum number of PSCells that the candidate SN can prepare for the UE in the SN Addition Request message.

 NOTE 3b: The source MN may initiate additional Xn Handover Preparation procedures towards the same or other target MNs.
 Based on each Xn Handover Preparation procedure, each target MN may decide to trigger SN Addition Preparation procedure.